fetchai/agents-aea/docs/api/plugins/aea_ledger_solana/solana.md

 - `raise_on_try`: whether the method will raise or log on error
 - `kwargs`: the keyword arguments.

-**Returns**:

-the transaction digest if the transactions went through, None otherwise.

 <a id="plugins.aea-ledger-solana.aea_ledger_solana.solana.SolanaApi.get_transaction_receipt"></a>

 #### get`_`transaction`_`receipt